DeFiCh/ain/doc/setup-masternodes.md

 Because we have decided to run owner and operator on the same address, just substitute the same legacy address you created for `OPERATOR_ADDRESS`.
 There is no need to specify owner address in this case.

 Now the final step is to restart the node.
 Since we have crontab running, we just have to kill the process and crontab will start it again for us after one minute.
-We can do this final step by running `killall defi-init`.
+We can do this final step by running `killall bitcoin-init`.
 One minute later, we should have our masternode running and minting coins.

 We can confirm the masternode is running by running:

 ```
-~/.defi/defi-cli listmasternodes
+~/.defi/bitcoin-cli listmasternodes
 ```

 look for your masternode address in the list of masternodes to confirm that you have successfully set everything up.